zytedata/zyte-common-items/docs/usage/pages.rst

     :attr:`~zyte_common_items.Page.metadata` and
     :attr:`~zyte_common_items.Page.url` fields.

+-   They also provide a default implementation for some item-specific fields in pages that have those: :attr:`~zyte_common_items.pages.PriceMixin.currency` and :attr:`~zyte_common_items.pages.PriceMixin.currencyRaw`.

 The following code shows a :class:`~zyte_common_items.ProductPage` subclass whose ``to_item`` method returns an instance of :class:`~zyte_common_items.Product` with